slaclab/ml_xpfs/README.md

 ## Usage

-First make sure this repo directory is on the PYTHONPATH, e.g. by running:
+Make sure this repo directory is on the PYTHONPATH, e.g. by running:
 ```bash
 $ source shell/add_pwd_to_pythonpath.sh
 ```